Explore Sicily:

 Experience the culture through art and food from bases in Palermo, Modica and Linguaglossa on Mt.
 Etna.
 We’ll visit food producers, major monuments and out of the way ancient sites.
 We’ll relax over amazing meals while getting a feel for the varied culture of one of the richest regions of Italy.

-In the capital city of Palermo layers of time are palpable: shop in the riotous food markets choosing ingredients for cooking classes, see Byzantine mosaics, Renaissance paintings and ancient sculpture.
+In the capital city of Palermo layers of time are palpable, there are riotous food markets, Byzantine mosaics, Renaissance paintings and ancient sculpture.
 Enjoy the heartwrenchingly beautiful landscapes and seascapes of western Sicily while out exploring evocative ancient Greek ruins.

 From Modica visit the Baroque villages of the Southeast, spend an afternoon in Siracusa, learn why Aztec style chocolate is made in Modica, taste through the range of ancestral sesame sweets, visit a cheesemaker and learn about the traditional Sicilian lifestyle.